Round Table Conferences (India): Proceedings

 At the end of the conference Ramsay MacDonald undertook to produce a Communal Award for minority representation, with the provision that any free agreement between the parties could be substituted for his award.

-Gandhi took particular exception to the treatment of untouchables as a minority separate from the rest of the Hindu community.
+Gandhi took particular exception to the suggestion of untouchables as a minority separate from the rest of the Hindu community.
 Other important discussions were the responsibility of the executive to the legislature and a separate electorate for the Untouchables as demanded by Dr. B. R. Ambedkar.

 Gandhi announced that henceforth he would work only on behalf of the Harijans: he reached a compromise with the leader of depressed classes, Dr. B. R. Ambedkar, over this issue; the two eventually resolved the situation with the Poona Pact of 1932.
-But not before the conference of All-India Depressed Classes had specifically 'denounced the claim made by Gandhi.'
+But not before the conference of All-India Depressed Classes had specifically 'denounced the claim made by Mahatma Gandhi.'

-Third Round Table Conference (November – December 1932)
+Third Round Table Conference (November 1932 – December 1932)

 The third and last session assembled on November 17, 1932.
 Only forty-six delegates attended since most of the main political figures of India were not present.
 The Labour Party from Britain and the Indian National Congress refused to attend.

 From September 1931 until March 1933, under the supervision of the Secretary of State for India, Sir Samuel Hoare, the proposed reforms took the form reflected in the Government of India Act 1935.